 Obviously your customers only experience your product in its current state, which is why replies like “it’s coming” or “it’ll be fixed soon” frustrate them.
 Their problems exist today.
 But the state of the product today isn’t the only thing you should concern yourself with.

 The trajectory of your product quality matters way more than where it is today.

 For example, if you found out you had 80 customers facing issues today, you might be alarmed.
 But if I told you there were 160 a month ago, you’d probably be optimistic.
 However, If I told you there were only 10 a month ago, you’d realise you had a serious problem.
 The trajectory of your product quality matters way more than where it is today.
 Is it getting better or worse?
 How fast?

 We’ve spoken previously about how it’s rarely useful to stress about competitors, but if you must analyse them, it’s important to gauge their trajectory against yours, rather than their current state.
 If you have $5m in revenue, and they only have $500k, you’ll be tempted to ignore them or belittle them.
 But what if they got to 500k five times faster than you?
 What if they’re growing five times faster than you today?
 It’s this lazy attitude that gives rise to the famous quote that’s (mistakenly) attributed to Gandhi: “First they ignore you, then they laugh at you, then they fight you, then you win.”

 You’ve probably seen some version of the 1.01365 = 38 and 0.99365 = 0.02 formulae that highlight the stark difference between a 1% daily increase and 1% daily decrease played out over a year.
 It gets rolled out each and every January, usually by people selling diets and gym memberships.

-In 2016 you’ll run into all sorts of new problems, big and small, in your company.
-To make sure you don’t over react, or underestimate them, always first ask yourself “Which way is this going?”
+This year, you’ll run into all sorts of new problems, big and small, in your company.
+To make sure you don’t overreact, or underestimate them, always first ask yourself “Which way is this going?”